brightspot/content-review-cycle/README.md

 ## Versioning

 The version numbers for this extension will strictly follow [Semantic Versioning](https://semver.org/).
+The latest release can be found [here](https://github.com/brightspot/content-review-cycle/tags).

 ## Contributing

+If you have feedback, suggestions or comments on this open-source platform extension, please feel free to make them publicly on the issues tab [here](https://github.com/brightspot/content-review-cycle/issues).

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Local Development